pyxelr/pawelcislo.com/src/content/docs/posts/2019-03-25-is-data-science-the-inevitable-cultivation.md

 Huh?!
 Did I forget assigning Big Data to these charts?
 Let's leave it as a small task for you, as I believe it should be evident for now that Big Data is a part of \_\_\_(_each/none_)\_\_\_ of these terms.

 ### Domain knowledge, business, math, tech...
-What else?!
+What else?

 As it was mentioned during the BioTech conference, finding a person who is skilled technically, but also being familiar with a specific domain, is like winning in a local lottery.
 Meaning, it is still possible, but this skill set will always be massively hunted by the employers.